Missing Collections 2023

-The Missing Genera campaign asks people with a passion for plants to put together a National Plant Collection of their own and join the Plant Heritage community in growing, sharing and saving plants.
+The missing collections campaign asks people with a passion for plants to put together a National Plant Collection of their own and join the Plant Heritage community in growing, sharing and saving plants.

 Every year we highlight much-loved plant groups that are currently not represented by a National Plant Collection and this year we are focussing on pollinator friendly plant groups.
 Thanks to this campaign, in recent years we have seen new collections coming through for Verbena, Alcea, Ginkgo, Thalictrum, Tradescantia and Aeonium